OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/nodejs/Readme.md

   ![Request Card](Images/CreateTask.png)

-- After submitting requester can edit or cancel the request.
+- After submitting the request, requester can edit or cancel the request.
-  Note: Only user who created the card will see the buttons to edit and cancel the request.
+- Note: Only user who created the card will see the buttons to edit and cancel the request.

   ![Edit/Cancel Card](Images/UserCard.png)

 Manager:

-- After user submit the request manager can approve/reject the request.
+- After requester submit the request, manager can approve/reject the request.
-  Note: Only the manager of the request will see the buttons to approve/reject the request.
+- Note: Only the manager of the request will see the buttons to approve/reject the request.

   ![Approve/Reject Card](Images/ManagerCard.png)